 It’s the power of prose and the power of the pen to move minds and build a coalition of the willing.

 In my experience, so many people have great ideas, but their audience never really gets to learn what that idea actually is.
 The idea gets lost among a sea of slides, or hacked into little sound bytes, cut off in conversations, or turned into clever graphics that reduce the idea to nothing more than a pretty picture of nothing.

 That’s no way to create an “idea virus.”

 If you want to create ideas that spread, you need a better way… the memo way.

-A Memorable Memo Plants Ideas Firmly in Your Mind
+A Memorable Memo Plants Ideas Firmly in the Minds of Your Audience